 With those complaints in mind, it’s easy to see how even well intentioned automated marketing emails can drive customers to unsubscribe.
 Customers want fewer, better emails from your company.

 So how often should you actually send promotional emails?
 MarketingSherpa has done some research on that question too.
 Their survey revealed that “86% would like to receive promo emails at least monthly, and 15% would like to receive promotional emails every day.”

 If you’re just getting started with email automation, the data indicates that you should be sending at least one promotional email a month as a baseline.
 And it’s likely that one per week wouldn’t be regarded as “too many” by the average customer.
 But it’s possible to use marketing automation to make business emails more effective and more welcome by paying attention to metrics like open rate and click-through rate.
-Certain customers will engage with your emails more often, and you can tailor your email strategy to send more emails to this segment of customers without overloading your entire email list.Somewhere between monthly and daily is the 'sweet spot' for promotional email cadence.
+Certain customers will engage with your emails more often, and you can tailor your email strategy to send more emails to this segment of customers without overloading your entire email list.Data shows that you should be sending at least one promotional email a month for most industries.
 Click To Tweet

 While emails are the most studied form of marketing automation, you should apply the same concern for data and effectiveness to all your automated activities.
 If nobody is clicking on a pop-up message on your site, adjust it or remove it to provide a better customer experience.
 If customers only ever engage with a chat bot on specific pages on your site, consider why that is, and whether you should make the bot more or less prominent on different pages.
 A/B testing and continual optimization are key here, with a focus on increasing efficiency and engagement rates.